HIPAA Enabled Accounts:

 If Subscriber wishes to implement Authentication for End-Users, Subscriber shall take all responsibility for implementing this in a robust way according to security best practices and industry standards.

-- When using this approach, Subscriber will (i) use a unique JWT signing key for each authentication channel and give the token a descriptive name designating function; (ii) not share JWT signing keys with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if JWT signing key is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber will rotate the associated JWT signing key immediately; and (iv) at a minimum, rotate the JWT signing key frequently in accordance with Subscriber’s organization policies.
+- When using this approach, Subscriber should (i) use a unique JWT signing key for each authentication channel and give the token a descriptive name designating function; (ii) not share JWT signing keys with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if JWT signing key is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber should rotate the associated JWT signing key immediately; and (iv) at a minimum, rotate the JWT signing key frequently in accordance with Subscriber’s organization policies.

-- Subscriber acknowledges that interactions between End-Users and Answerbot which are not handed to a human Agent and transferred into a ticket are still stored in the system and it is the responsibility of Subscriber to delete those in accordance with their obligations e.g. by implementing a webhook that alerts Subscriber when those conversations are stored and (automatically) triggers deletion via the Sunshine Conversations API
+- Subscriber acknowledges that interactions between End-Users and AI Agents which are not handed to a human Agent and transferred into a ticket are still stored in the system and it is the responsibility of Subscriber to delete those in accordance with their obligations e.g. by implementing a webhook that alerts Subscriber when those conversations are stored and (automatically) triggers deletion via the Sunshine Conversations API

 - Subscriber acknowledges that messages deleted via the Sunshine Conversations API are only deleted for End-Users but not deleted on the Zendesk Agent Workspace.
 This can be achieved with the deletion of the ticket itself or use of the Redaction functionality (limitations see 7.).